griverat/IGP-UHM/Readme.md

 # IGP-UHM DL Model

 This repo holds the code for running inference on the IGP-UHM model for extreme eastern pacific El Niño events.
-The model shares a similar architecture to that of Ham et. al. (2021).
+The model architecture and results are discussed in  Rivera Tello et al. (2023).

 ## Get Started